Students qualified to apply to the West Liberty University Master of Science in Physician Assistant Studies degree program will have:

 - A minimum GPA of 3.0 overall and a 3.0 GPA in science, on a 4.0 scale

-- One year of General Chemistry with laboratory (8 units minimum), or individual courses in Inorganic Chemistry, Organic Chemistry and Biochemistry with lab (8 units minimum); Note: a single, combined course in organic, inorganic and biochemistry will not meet this requirement)
+- One year of General Chemistry with laboratory (8 units minimum) - OR - Inorganic Chemistry + Organic Chemistry + Biochemistry (all three) with lab (8 units minimum).
+Note: a single, combined course in organic, inorganic, and biochemistry will not meet this requirement.

 - Microbiology with laboratory (minimum of 4 credits with lab)